zucchinidev/cf-networking-onboarding/asgs/001-user-workflow.markdown

 1. Ssh onto appA (`cf ssh --help`)
 1. Curl www.neopets.com.
 Success!
 1. Unbind the public_networks **running** security-group.
-1. When you bind/unbind ASGs you will see this helpful tip `TIP: Changes will not apply to existing running applications until they are restarted.` So restart your app!
+1. When you bind/unbind ASGs you will see this tip `TIP: If Dynamic ASG's are enabled, changes will automatically apply for running and staging applications.
+Otherwise, changes will require an app restart (for running) or restage (for staging) to apply to existing applications.` By default all environments are now using Dynamic ASGs, so there is no need to restart your app.
+1. Wait a minute or two for ASGs to update...
 1. Ssh onto appA again
 1. Curl www.neopets.com.
  * ❓ What happened?
 Why did it fail?